Scientific Name

 Origin

-Native to the arid regions of north-eastern and southern parts of Africa and Madagascar.
+Aloe vera is native to the arid regions of the northeastern and southern parts of Africa and Madagascar.

 Links